kamat-ibm/ibmrecipes/Puppet-4.2.3_rh6_rh7_sl11_sl12.md

 ###### 2.Install Puppet.
 #
-     gem install puppet -v 4.2.3
+     gem install puppet

 ###### 3.Locate the $confdir by command.
 #
-     puppet master --configprint confdir and the output gives the directory.
-If such directory does not exists, create one.
+     puppet master --configprint confdir
+The output gives the directory.
+If such directory does not exist, create one.
 For example, if the output is /etc/puppetlabs/puppet , then

      mkdir -p /etc/puppetlabs/puppet